jahirultusar/jahirultusar/README.md

         print(f"Hey there!
-I'm Jahirul Tusar, currently working at DESNZ.") print("I enjoy exploring new technologies and learning") print("I'm especially interested in DevOps tools and cloud technologies like Docker, Kubernetes, and AWS") print("Huge fan of AI and I think this is a natural progression of intelligence evolution.") print(f"Check out my blog or my personal site to learn more.") print("Let's connect and keep building awesome things together!")
+I'm Jahirul Tusar, currently working at DESNZ.") print("I enjoy exploring new technologies and learning") print("I'm especially interested in DevOps tools and cloud technologies like Docker, Kubernetes, and AWS") print("Huge fan of AI and I think this is a natural progression of intelligent evolution.") print(f"Check out my blog or my personal site to learn more.") print("Let's connect and keep building awesome things together!")
         Print("Also, let's make internet a safer place for everyone..
 Happy learning!")